Eligibility & Getting Access

 - Sponsored Affiliates

-If you are not automatically eligible for Creative Cloud but need it for university related activities, you may request access by completing the Adobe access request form (must be logged in to your @umich.edu account).
+If you are Temporary Staff or Sponsored Affiliate, and need Adobe for University related business, you may request access by completing the Adobe access request form (must be logged in to your @umich.edu account).

 The process depends on the kind of account you had.
 If your previous Creative Cloud account was provided by the university and uses your @umich.edu (or @med.umich.edu) address, you should receive instructions in the email from Adobe that provisions your new Enterprise account.
 There is more information on the automated asset migration process on the Adobe Website and in their FAQ.